Aylton Alemão

-Aylton Ferreira Ananias (born 22 April 1988), known as Aylton Alemão, is a Brazilian footballer who plays as a center-back for Kuching City.
+Aylton Ferreira Ananias (born 22 April 1988), known as Aylton Alemão, is a Brazilian footballer who last plays as a center-back for SHB Da Nang.

 Career

 Born in Mogi das Cruzes, Aylton spent most of his playing career with clubs based in Alagoas and Pernambuco states.
 He has played in Brazil with Salgueiro Atlético Clube, Esporte Clube Primeiro Passo Vitória da Conquista, Associação Desportiva Cabofriense, Central and Agremiação Sportiva Arapiraquense, and in Oman with Seeb Club.

 Aylton scored a goal for Salgueiro in an aggregate 1–4 defeat to Botofogo-PB in the semi-finals of 2013 Campeonato Brasileiro Série D, helping the club qualify for 2014 Campeonato Brasileiro Série C.